openturns/openturns/paper/paper.md

 modeling tools.
-The library is supported by extensive, regularly updated documentation, including examples (in particular, a Getting Started example), various use cases, tutorials, and user guides.
-The documentation makes the library very user-friendly.
+The library is supported by extensive, regularly updated documentation, including examples (in particular, a Getting Started example), various use cases, tutorials, and user guides, making the library very user-friendly.
 OpenTURNS integrates seamlessly with NumPy, Pandas, and other scientific Python packages, allowing users to develop UQ workflows and generate reproducible results.